fumitoh/modelx-site/_posts/2022-03-13-prallel-computing-with-ipyparallel.md

 * Python 3.10 is 25%-45% faster than Python 3.9
 * Garbage collection needed be turned off to get the results above.
 When garbage collection was turned on, the run speed deteriorated significantly.

+Note: [Garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) is a mechanism to clean up data that is not referenced by any variable anymore by freeing the memory for the data.